 J. That took some getting used to but I've got it pretty slick now.
 I put my legs in first then connect up the cables.

 S. What do you think you are gaining most from the RT300

-J. The thing at moment is reducing spasm, I try to stretch after each time I go on the bike.
-If i go to get into car very soon after being on bike I can get in, in half the time.
-I've also tried to do the bike late on before I go to bed and lying on my front is so much easier.
+J. The thing at moment is reducing spasm, I try to stretch after each time I go on the RT300.
+If i go to get into car very soon after being the RT300 I can get in, in half the time.
+I've also tried to do the RT300 late before I go to bed and lying on my front is so much easier.
 I think a long term plan is try and improve my skiing in particular slalom from greater trunk strength.

 S. What about set up, I know you've got a hip problem and it has dislocated in the past.

 J. I find that if I put a cushion behind me and just make sure my hip is stable by not letting my legs stretch me then everything is ok.
 In fact I think it's doing it good.
 When I first start the contractions are quite strong but after while they settle down.
 I understand that is quite usual.
 I'm really interested to see that my calf muscle is contracting and giving me nicer lower leg.

 S. Looking at your graphs you can see that you have progressed in strength and stamina.
 How do you feel?